 - Sound & Light shows at Philae (in Aswan), Karnak (in Luxor) and at the Pyramids in Cairo.

 - Hot air ballooning in the Valley of the Kings.

 Land portion of the tour must be booked directly with Royal Heights Tours.
 You can secure your place on the tour with a $400 per person non-refundable deposit.
 We take payment by cheque, Visa or Mastercard for the $400 /person deposit.
-The invoice for the Land tour will be sent in mid-August.
-Payment will be due mid-September.
+The invoice for the 2021 Land tour will be sent in mid-August.
+Payment will be due by September 15th 2021.
 Price quoted is for FINAL PAYMENT by cheque.
 Should you wish to pay the outstanding amount for the LAND tour by credit card there will be an administration fee of 2.5% on the outstanding amount.

 - Our office staff are not medically qualified to advise you on which immunizations you require.
 Please consult your local travel health clinic.

 - This tour not suitable for those people who need walking/mobility assistance in the form of walking sticks or canes, as we walk on a lot of uneven surfaces.

 Terms, conditions and restrictions apply; pricing, availability, and other details subject to change and/ or apply to US or Canadian residents.
 Please confirm details and booking information with your travel advisor.